hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 This is a macro that will press the Super key and 1 when the key is pressed and release them when the key is released.
 The `SAFE_RANGE` is a range of keycodes that can be used for custom keycodes, so **MA_SUP1** can be mapped on the keymap matrix.

-For validating that what I've done is remotely correct I can compile the firmware with the following command:
+For validating that what I've done is remotely correct, I can compile the firmware with the following command:

 ```bash
 qmk compile -kb keychron/q8/iso_encoder -km hrvthzslt